gazebosim/docs/tutorials/SDF/car_demo.md

 **Note**: `<collision>` can be different from the visual properties, for example, simpler collision models are often used to reduce computation time.

-Run the world
+Run the world:

 `ign gazebo car_demo.sdf`

-Our model should look like this.
+Our model should look like this:

 ![car chassis](chassis.png)

-In the top right corner click on the plugins dropdown list(vertical ellipsis), choose `Transform control`, select your model and then click on the Translation tool you should see three axis like this.
+In the top right corner click on the plugins dropdown list (vertical ellipsis), choose `Transform control`, select your model and then click on the Translation tool.
+You should see three axes like this:

 ![model_axis](model_axis.png)

-These are the axis of our model where red is x-axis, green is the y-axis and blue is the z-axis.
+These are the axes of our model where red is the x-axis, green is the y-axis and blue is the z-axis.

 ### Left wheel